garylirocks/quickrefs/azure.markdown

 - Disk storage

-  - suitable for storing data only for the attached VM;
+  - Only for attaching to VM;
-  - can be standard or premium SSD/HDD;
+  - Can be standard or premium SSD/HDD;
-  - can be managed and configured either by Azure or the user;
+  - Can be managed and configured either by Azure or the user;

 ### Database services